What is Capital Expenditure?

 - The amount of $ 165000 is revenue expenditure since the buses were taken on lease by the entity & not owned.
 This amount will be shown as “other expenses” in the statement of profit & loss.

-- Secondly, all the costs incurred in bringing the asset to the present location & conditions is to be treated as capital expenditure & hence, $ 12000 is added to the gross block of vehicles and not shown as a part of the statement of profit & loss.
+- Secondly, all the costs incurred in bringing the asset to the present location & conditions are to be treated as capital expenditure & hence, $ 12000 is added to the gross block of vehicles and not shown as a part of the statement of profit & loss.

 Conclusion